Child Custody Law in Australia

 When a child can choose between the parents?

 There is not a specific age for this decision.
-They can choose who they want to live, or if they want to see the other parent or not.
+They can choose who they want to live with, or if they want to see the other parent or not.
 A child is a minor until they turn 18.

-Do I have the rights to know about the environment of my child?
+Do I have the right to know about the environment of my child?

 Each parent has the right to know about the environment of the child.
 They can also ask if the child is left with babysitters or friends when the other parent is not around.
 The visiting schedules can be changed with the change in the age of children.

-Should I tell the court about the family violence?
+Should I tell the court about family violence?

 Yes, you should tell the court about any family violence.
 You should submit a copy of any family violence orders as it can affect the order of the court.